eSolia/help.esolia.pro/src/M365/m365-spam-handling_en.md

 In the [security.microsoft.com/antispam](https://security.microsoft.com/antispam) admin screen for M365, you can add a domain as trusted.

+> [!IMPORTANT]
-N.b.: Microsoft changes URLs and names but often keeps features the same, so you need to stay on top of that. {.tip}
+> Microsoft _changes URLs and feature names_ but often functionality remains the same, so you need to stay on top of that.

 <img src="/assets/img/figure-m365-antispam_en.png" width="100%" alt="Fig: M365 antispam setting screen">